Cobular/SRND-Challange/README.md

 # Jake Cover's SRND Challenge

 This web app displays the code day data in a SQLite database in a useful way, using Flask and SQLAlchemy.
+Plus, it's reactive, scaling well to all device sizes!

 ## Instructions for Use